-Therefore, the second-order approximation to $\sin(xy)$ at the origin is just $T_2(x,y) = xy$ .
+Therefore, the second-order approximation to $\sin(xy)$ at the origin is just $T_2(x, y) = xy$.
 Example.
 (Using derivatives to study local extrema.)
 Let $$f(x,y) = -(x^8 + y^8) + 4(x^6 + y^6) - 4(x^4 + y^4).$$ Find all of the critical points of f, and classify them as local maxima, minima, or saddle points.
 Determine whether f has either a global maxima or minima, and if so identify these points.
 Solution.
-First, we graph this function to get an idea of what's going on:
+We start by graphing our function:

 Roughly speaking, it looks like we have four global maxima, at least four saddle points between these maxima, and probably a bunch of weird things going on in the interior part of our function which are hard to determine from our picture.
-So: picture aside, our task here is pretty immediate:
+Probably a local minima in there.
+Picture aside, our task here is pretty immediate: